Hamburger

 During the employment relationship, if the company carries out discriminatory acts, this may be considered to be “hostility” against the employee.
 If the company continues with such discrimination, the employee may claim constructive dismissal due to discrimination.

-Recently, local law has prohibited salary discrimination between men and women.
+Local law also prohibits salary discrimination between men and women.

 Philippines